 Due to its high energy density, easy transportability, and relative abundance, oil has been the world’s leading source of energy since the mid-1950s.
 Much like coal’s contribution to the Industrial Revolution, oil’s transformation into useful products brought incredible advancements in personal transportation and the portable application of energy to the vastness of America first, and then to the world.

-Today, oil meets 36 percent of US energy demand [i], with 70 percent directed to fuels used in transportation – gasoline, diesel and jet fuel.
-Another 25 percent is used in industry and manufacturing, about 5 percent is used in the commercial and residential sectors, and less than 1 percent is used to generate electricity. [ii] Petroleum is the main mover of our nation’s commerce and its use for transportation has made our world more intimate.
+Today, oil meets 36 percent of US energy demand [i], with 71 percent directed to fuels used in transportation – gasoline, diesel and jet fuel.
+Another 24 percent is used in industry and manufacturing, almost 5 percent is used in the commercial and residential sectors, and less than 1 percent is used to generate electricity. [ii] Petroleum is the main mover of our nation’s commerce and its use for transportation has made our world more intimate.
 It is the transportation fuel, as almost all of our nation’s transportation is dependent upon its concentrated liquid form.

-Today, the EIA estimates U.S. proven oil reserves to be about 30.5 billion barrels. [iii] States leading American oil production are, in order of their volume: Texas, North Dakota, California, Alaska, Oklahoma, New Mexico, Wyoming and Louisiana.[iv]
+Today, the EIA estimates U.S. proven oil reserves to be about 39.9 billion barrels. [iii] States leading American oil production are, in order of their volume: Texas, North Dakota, California, Alaska, Oklahoma, New Mexico, Colorado, Wyoming and Louisiana.[iv]
 However, only Texas produces more oil than produced in the Federal offshore.

-The U.S. had become increasingly dependent on foreign oil to meet its growing energy needs, until recently, as the share of imported oil on a net basis has dropped from 60% in 2005 to 33% in 2013.
-Major sources of imported oil are Canada, Mexico, and OPEC, particularly Saudi Arabia, and include about 20 percent coming from the Persian Gulf on a gross basis.[v]
+The U.S. had become increasingly dependent on foreign oil to meet its growing energy needs, until recently, as the share of imported oil on a net basis has dropped from 60% in 2005 to 24% in 2015.
+Major sources of imported oil are Canada, Mexico, and OPEC, particularly Saudi Arabia, and include 16 percent coming from the Persian Gulf on a gross basis.[v]

 The United States’ dependence on foreign sources of energy was intensified by federal government restrictions on oil and natural gas production in certain energy-rich locations here at home.
 Since 1982, these policies have closed about half the waters in the Gulf of Mexico to oil and gas exploration.
 Most of the Outer Continental Shelf (OCS) on the East and West coasts was off limits to energy exploration, and lack of infrastructure and opposition to Alaska’s OCS has forestalled access to the area’s enormous energy potential.